splorp/newtontalk-faq/newtontalk-faq.md

 ### Who runs NewtonTalk?

 The website and mailing list are currently managed by [Grant Hutchinson](http://splorp.com/).
-Previous list dads, administrators, and sidekicks are mentioned in the [NewtonTalk History](#newtontalk-history) section.
+Previous list dads, administrators, and technical sidekicks are mentioned in the [NewtonTalk History](#newtontalk-history) section.

-### What are some of the technical details?
+### What makes NewtonTalk tick?

-The NewtonTalk website and mailing list are hosted by the kind folks at [Media Temple](https://mediatemple.net/).
+The website and mailing list are hosted by the kind folks at [Media Temple](https://mediatemple.net/).
 The website is built using plain old HTML and CSS, with a smattering of custom PHP just for kicks.
 Our development tool of choice is [BBEdit](http://www.barebones.com/products/bbedit/).
 To manage the mailing list, we are using a slightly creaky version of [Mailman](http://list.org/) that comes preinstalled with the [Plesk](http://www.plesk.com/) web management suite.
 It’s not pretty, but it works.

 ## Mailing List Etiquette